Brachycephalic obstructive airway syndrome (BOAS) in dogs

 Brachycephalic breeds include:

-Brachycephalic airway obstruction syndrome (BAOS) refers to the set of respiratory disorders that commonly affect the brachycephalic breeds.
+Brachycephalic obstructive airway syndrome (BOAS) refers to the set of respiratory disorders that commonly affect the brachycephalic breeds.
 This syndrome is also known as brachycephalic respiratory syndrome, brachycephalic syndrome or congenital obstructive upper airway disease.
 BOAS occurs to a greater or lesser extent in all breeds with significant brachycephaly.

-An individual dog with BAOS may suffer from one or more of these respiratory disorders:
+An individual dog with BOAS may suffer from one or more of these respiratory disorders:

 • Stenotic nares – abnormally narrow or small nostrils – the narrowing restricts the amount of air that can flow into the nostrils, making it difficult to breathe through the nose.